Online Therapy Across Massachusetts, Washington State, and Oregon

 • Feeling your clinical judgment is "off;" second-guessing decisions that should be routine

-• Colleagues starting to notice you seem withdrawn, less collaborative, or slower to respond in critical situations
+• Colleagues are starting to notice you seem withdrawn, less collaborative, or slower to respond in critical situations

 Learn more about how Accelerated Resolution Therapy works for trauma here